CodePushGo/website/src/content/blog/en/5-steps-for-resolving-version-conflicts-in-capacitor-apps.md

 **Testing Workflow:**

--   Deploy your fixes to a beta channel and monitor performance using Capgo's analytics tools.
+-   Deploy your fixes to a beta channel and monitor performance using CodePushGo's analytics tools.
--   Track update success rates via Capgo's dashboard, which has already delivered over 23.5 million updates across 750 production apps [\[1\]](https://capgo.app/).
+-   Track update success rates via CodePushGo's dashboard, which has already delivered over 23.5 million updates across 750 production apps [\[1\]](https://capgo.app/).
--   If any issues arise, use Capgo's one-click rollback feature to revert changes instantly.
+-   If any issues arise, use CodePushGo's one-click rollback feature to revert changes instantly.

-> "We practice agile development and @Capgo is mission-critical in delivering continuously to our users!" - Rodrigo Mantica [\[1\]](https://capgo.app/)
+> "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!" - Rodrigo Mantica [\[1\]](https://capgo.app/)

-Capgo boasts an 82% global success rate, with updates reaching 95% of active users within just 24 hours [\[1\]](https://capgo.app/).
+CodePushGo boasts an 82% global success rate, with updates reaching 95% of active users within just 24 hours [\[1\]](https://capgo.app/).
 Use channel selectors to test pull requests directly within the app, ensuring everything works smoothly before merging your changes.

 ## Conclusion: Keep Your App Versions in Check

 Managing version conflicts in [Capacitor apps](https://capgo.app/blog/capacitor-comprehensive-guide/) requires a clear and organized approach.
 The five-step process shared in this guide offers a reliable way to maintain app stability and address version-related challenges effectively.

 By taking these steps, teams can ensure their apps remain stable over time.
-For instance, using live update tools like Capgo allows for quick and efficient deployments, helping teams stay ahead [\[1\]](https://capgo.app/).
+For instance, using live update tools like CodePushGo allows for quick and efficient deployments, helping teams stay ahead [\[1\]](https://capgo.app/).

 Here’s what successful teams focus on: